flopezag/fiware-murano/docker/muranoservice/README.md

     region_name_for_services = RegionOne

-In the engine section, the folder where to configure classes required for multiregion )http://docs.openstack.org/developer/murano/articles/multi_region.html=
+In the engine section, the folder where to configure classes required for [multiregion](http://docs.openstack.org/developer/murano/articles/multi_region.html).

     [engine]